Bhushan Kumar: Film producer

-T-Series has worked with directors such as Madhur Bhandarkar, Milan Luthria, Anurag Basu and Mohit Suri.
+T-Series has worked with directors such as Madhur Bhandarkar, and Milan Luthria.

 On 3 April 2017, Kumar signed a contract with Akshay Kumar for the film Mogul, which is an official biopic based on the life of his father.
 However, Akshay Kumar quit the film and Aamir Khan agreed to do the part, only to quit and return later.

 Personal life

 Bhushan Kumar was born in a Punjabi family in Delhi to the founder of T-Series, owner Gulshan Kumar and his wife Sudesh Kumari Dua.
 Kumar married Divya Khosla on 13 February 2005 at the Maa Vaishno Devi shrine in Katra.
 They have a son born in October 2011.

 Controversies

 In June 2018, Bhushan Kumar was accused of sexual harassment by Marina Kuwar.

-In December 2018, Kumar was accused by the income tax department of evading taxes and of moving hundreds of crores to foreign countries to purchase properties using benami means.
+In December 2018, Kumar was accused by the Income Tax Department of evading taxes and of moving hundreds of crores to foreign countries to purchase properties using benami means.